-How Pantera’s ‘Cowboys From Hell’ Became a Post-Thrash Transformation
+How Pantera’s ‘Cowboys From Hell’ Became a Post-Thrash Moment

 With Cowboys from Hell, Pantera embarked on perhaps the greatest career second act of the '90s.
 They buried years of futility as hair metal also-rans in order to rise as groove-metal ambassadors and arguably the biggest heavy metal band of the decade.

 How it all happened remains very difficult to fully explain, so one can only analyze it as a perfect storm of internal and external forces.